jesuslopezpino/ExampleQuery/README.md

 ### Filters

-Filters in ExampleQuery are very simple, it is the composition of a field name and a condition.
+Filters in ExampleQuery are very simple, it is the composition of a *field name* and a *condition*.
 In this case, a filter is represented by a `Map<String, HqlCondition>` where the key will be the field value (with dot annotation) and the condition that will be applied to the field.
 In that case, allowed conditions are represented by a java enum `HqlConditions`.
+Each filter entry that has to be applied will be added with an `AND` to the where clause.

 ```java
 Map<String, HqlConditions> filter = new HashMap<>();